devbret/online-opsec/README.md

 Thus the purpose of this document is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free and open source) for staying safe, private and informed while Online.
 If a resource mentioned herein does require one to spend money for access, said tool is assuredly both low-cost and high-return.
 Above all, please continue doing your own research to validate anything and everything herein.

 ### Quintessentials
 Before diving into the world(s) of Online OpSec, it's important to understand what is at risk; more accurately, it's important to understand what we value.
 We value specific states that encourage human wellness; those being safety, privacy and access to information.
 Or being safe, private and informed.
-Each being interconnected and reliant on the others for overall, personal success.
+Each interconnected and reliant on the others for overall, personal success.

 The substance of this document can help the individual maintain these conditions Online in conjunction with other states or pursuits or variables.
 To help explain, below is an overview of what *safe*, *private* and *informed* mean in the setting of this resource.